Physics - Unit 2

 2. You should be able to determine the displacement of an object in two ways: by finding the area under a v vs. t graph and by using the equation .

-3. Given an x vs. t graph, describe the motion of the object (starting position, direction of motion, velocity), draw the corresponding v vs. t graph, draw a motion map for the object, determine the average velocity of the object (from the slope) and write the mathematical representation that describes the motion.
+3. Given an x vs. t graph, describe the motion of the object (starting position, direction of motion, velocity, acceleration), draw the corresponding v vs. t graph, draw a motion map for the object, determine the average velocity of the object (from the slope) and write the mathematical representation that describes the motion.

-4. Given a v vs. t graph, describe the motion of the object (direction of motion, how fast), draw the corresponding x vs. t graph, determine the displacement of the object (from the area under curve), draw a motion map for the object and write a mathematical representation to describe the motion.
+4. Given a v vs. t graph, describe the motion of the object (direction of motion, how fast, acceleration), draw the corresponding x vs. t graph, determine the displacement of the object (from the area under curve), draw a motion map for the object and write a mathematical representation to describe the motion.

 This unit is our introduction to kinematics - the study of motion without reference to the forces causing the motion.
 We will learn the formulas that apply to Uniform Accelerated Motion but more importantly we will learn how and when to apply these formulas for real-life problem solving.